Ziconius/FudgeC2/README.md

 </p>

 # FudgeC2
 FudgeC2 is a campaign orientated Powershell C2 framework built on Python3/Flask - Designed for team collaboration, client interaction, campaign timelining, and usage visibility.

+_Note: FudgeC2 is currently in alpha stage, and should be used with caution in non-test environments.
+Beta will be released later this year, at_ [BlackHat Arsenal](https://www.blackhat.com/us-19/arsenal/schedule/#fudge-a-collaborative-c2-framework-for-purple-teaming-16968).

 ## Setup
 ### Installation